jason-zhj/badminton_booking/README.md

 # badminton_booking
-Toolkit for booking badminton courts automatically
+Toolkit for booking NTU badminton courts automatically

 ## Usage
 This toolkit is only for windows